haskellindia/old-blog/README.md

 To begin contributing, do the following:

+- Add your name in the "Credits" section of the content.md slide (see slide organisation below)
 - Install [node.js][2]
 - Now, clone the HLT repository, and install relevant node modules: